|Quick Facts: Biomedical Engineers|

 Biomedical engineers work in manufacturing, universities, hospitals, research facilities of companies and educational and medical institutions, and government regulatory agencies.
 They usually work full time.

-Biomedical engineers typically need a bachelor’s degree in biomedical engineering from an accredited program to enter the occupation.
-Alternatively, they can get a bachelor’s degree in a different field of engineering and then either get a graduate degree in biomedical engineering or get on-the-job training in biomedical engineering.
+Biomedical engineers typically need a bachelor’s degree in biomedical engineering or bioengineering from an accredited program in order to enter the occupation.
+Alternatively, they can get a bachelor’s degree in a different field of engineering and then either choose biological science electives or get a graduate degree in biomedical engineering.

 Compare the job duties, education, job growth, and pay of biomedical engineers with similar occupations.